-Nemastylis geminiflora ranges from Tennessee and Mississippi west to Texas and north to Kansas and Missouri.
+Nemastylis geminiflora Nutt. ranges from Tennessee and Mississippi west to Texas and north to Kansas and Missouri.
 Known as the Prairie Celestial as it is found in grassland and prairies, it also occurs in pine woods.
 The bulbs are often very deep.
 It has 6 parted sky-blue short-lived flowers and is white at the base with yellow anthers.

 The first two photos from Lee Poulsen were taken April 2004 in the Hill Country of central Texas.
 It was in the evening just before sunset, and difficult to get a non-blurry photo of them (the last one was taken with a flash, but it bleached the color somewhat); the flowers were starting to wilt/bunch up into a ball suggesting they only last a day.
 The flowers are about 1-1/2 inches (4 cm) across.
 The bulbs were about 2 cm in diameter and about 5 in (13 cm) deep.
 (It was on a friend's property; he says he's accidentally dug up a number of them when digging his vegetable garden and that they're purple.
 They're mixed in with larger native rainlily bulbs that bloom later in the year.)
 They tend to be near or under the live oak trees that cover his property.
 The last three photos were taken on this property in 2019 by Steve and Tracy Kriese.